zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is July 30, 2024, let's keep going!
+Today is July 31, 2024, let's keep going!
 As the saying goes.
-I can look at the menu.
-Doesn't mean I'm gonna eat.
+Life is short and you deserve to be happy.